alemdomarco/alemdomarco.github.io/_posts/2022-03-04-validation.markdown

 {% endhighlight %}

-I think we are done with the company stuff.
-Looking back to `UserService` there is a lot we can change.
+I think we are done with the `CompanyNumberOfEmployees`.
+Now lets go look back to `UserService` and update the class.

 {% highlight csharp %}